macmcmeans/fisherYatesDurstenfeldKnuthShuffle/README.md

 <br>&nbsp;<br>

 # License (BSD)
-Copyright (c) 2018 William McMeans
+Copyright (c) 2018 W. "Mac" McMeans

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: